 “But surely social media needs to be reactive?”
 Says the man in the back

 Well, of course.
-Social media scheduling doesn’t mean that you don’t need to be consistently logging into your social accounts to respond to comments, engage in conversations, and generally nurture your following.
-But while being reactive and automating your social sound like opposing concepts, they’re actually two very complimentary ways to manage your social media that can lead to an increase in follower growth, engagement, and all that other good stuff.
+Social media scheduling doesn’t mean that you don’t need to be consistently logging into your social media platforms to respond to comments, engage in conversations, and generally nurture your following.
+But while being reactive and automating your social sound like opposing concepts, they’re actually two very complementary ways to manage your social media that can lead to an increase in follower growth, engagement, and all that other good stuff.

 Social media scheduling is something that can help the busy 9-5 worker manage their social pages when it suits them, without having to drop everything they’re doing multiple times a day just to send out a tweet or push out an Instagram post.
-While we absolutely encourage people to be keeping their accounts active by checking in daily (at least), social media scheduling is just one extra step you can do to give your pages an extra push into the limelight.
+While we absolutely encourage people to be keeping their accounts active by checking in daily (at least), social media scheduling is just one extra step you can do to give your pages an extra push into the limelight when planning social.

 “If it’s not true, then why do so many people believe it?”
 Says the lady in the corner